 Despite its high incidence of tuberculosis, Nigeria has one of the lowest case detection rates among high TB burden countries.
-With an estimated 429,000 cases in 2018 according to the WHO, less than a quarter of these cases were reported as receiving treatment.
+With an estimated 440,000 cases in 2019 according to the WHO, just over a quarter of these cases were reported as receiving treatment.
 Strengthening the private sector’s capacity to detect and treat TB is vital to reducing its incidence rate in the country.

-SHOPS Plus’s approach to increasing the availability of and access to TB services in the private sector in Nigeria aligns with both international standards and the country’s national plan for TB control.
-In Lagos and Kano States, SHOPS Plus has established and supports networks made up of different cadres of private providers to detect, diagnose, follow up, and treat TB.
-These cadres are not limited to clinical providers but also include proprietary patent medicine vendors, community pharmacists, and private laboratories because these cadres are often the first point of contact for Nigerians seeking care.
+SHOPS Plus’s approach to increasing the availability of and access to TB services in the private sector in Nigeria aligns with international standards and the country’s national plan for TB control.
+In Lagos and Kano States, SHOPS Plus has established multi-cadre provider networks to detect, diagnose, report, and treat TB.
+These cadres are not limited to clinical providers but also include proprietary patent medicine vendors, community pharmacists, and laboratories because these cadres are often the first point of contact for Nigerians seeking care.
 The program assists these networks through local intermediary organizations who provide coaching and supervisory support.
-Since project inception, SHOPS Plus supported providers have screened 2,108,604 clients for TB, detected 8,141 TB cases, and trained and networked 4,708 private providers.
-Based on this experience SHOPS Plus has also initiated expansion efforts in an additional 14 states.
+Since project inception, SHOPS Plus-supported providers have screened 2,949,758 clients for TB, detected 13,779 TB cases, and trained and networked 4,708 private providers.
+Based on this experience SHOPS Plus has expanded to an additional 14 states.
 To support the TB program the SHOPS Plus team in Nigeria launched a new Android application that supports Tuberculosis Screening and Tracking for Accelerated Referral and Reporting: TB STARR.